-New E-Bike Legislation in New Jersey to Take Effect in July 2026
+New E-Bike Legislation in New Jersey to Take Effect in on July 19

 Over the past three years, the usage and presence of electric bikes have increased substantially.
 This has created new dynamics for road safety laws and vehicle culture, with recent e-bike incidents encouraging a review of legislation.
-New Jersey has enacted a new law that will govern the use of e-bikes, including dictating helmet and registration requirements for the bikes.
-Read on for more about the new e-bike laws in New Jersey.
+New Jersey has enacted a new law that will govern the use of e-bikes, including dictating helmet, licensing, and registration requirements for the bikes.
+Read on for more about the new e-bike laws in New Jersey, which will take effect on July 19.

 About the Rise of E-Bikes